I receive hundreds of tech questions every week, and there are some questions that get asked on a regular basis.

 Unfortunately, the answer to that question is an emphatic “NO”.

-You can always set the privacy level for your photos to “Friends Only” to prevent strangers from seeing them.
-And that will also prevent your friends from sharing them on their own Timelines.
+You can always set the privacy level for your photos to “Friends” to prevent strangers from seeing them in their newsfeeds.
+And it will also prevent your friends from sharing them on their own Timelines.

 However, that won’t prevent your friends from copying your photos to their own computers or mobile devices.
-And as you probably know, once a photo is on their device they have full control over that photo.
+And as you probably know, once a photo is on someone else’s device they have full control over what happens to it.

 Here are just a few of the things someone with mal intentions can do with one of your stolen photos:

-- They can post it on their own Facebook Timeline or on some other social media site.
+- They can post it on their own Facebook Timeline or even on a different social media website.

 - They can upload it to other types of websites, some of which could be far from reputable.